internetarchive/dweb-gateway/HTTPAPI.md

 * content: Return the file itself
 * contenthash: Return the hash of the content, suitable for a contenthash/xyz request
 * contenturl: Return a URL that could be used to retrieve the content
-* metadata: Return a JSON with metadata about the file
+* metadata: Return a JSON with metadata about the file - its format is type dependent
 * void: Return emptiness

 ### Not yet working, but reserved for future development